Satoqz/icons/README.md

-# Icongram
+# icons

-Icongram is a bundle of programming languages icons.
+This is a fork and continuation of [icongram](https://github.com/MrSquaare/icongram)

-It is based on the official logos of the languages as well as "flat" representations of the latter.
+This repository will however only reserve a square png version of the icons instead of rounded ones and svgs.

 Resources used to create these icons :
  - Devicon (https://github.com/konpa/devicon)